Planning and operations guide

 Judy (Security Operations)

-- Monitors and responds to security alerts 24/7
+Monitors and responds to security alerts at any time.

 Sam (Security Analyst)

-Defender for Cloud uses Azure role-based access control (Azure RBAC), which provides built-in roles that can be assigned to users, groups, and services in Azure.
+Defender for Cloud uses Azure role-based access control (Azure Role-based access control), which provides built-in roles that can be assigned to users, groups, and services in Azure.
 When a user opens Defender for Cloud, they only see information related to resources they have access to.
 Which means the user is assigned the role of Owner, Contributor, or Reader to the subscription or resource group that a resource belongs to.
-In addition to these roles, there are two specific Defender for Cloud roles:
+In addition to these roles, there are two roles specific to Defender for Cloud:

 Jeff (Workload Owner)